Speech by Fed chief Jerome Powell causes markets to jump

 Some Fed officials, however, have said they want to pause at the neutral level to consider whether further increases are warranted.
 Others have said they want to raise rates past neutral, judging that the economy will need a little restraint.

-Richard H. Clarida, the Fed’s vice chairman, said Tuesday that deciding how high to go would require “judgment and humility.”
+Richard Clarida, the Fed’s vice chairman, said Tuesday that deciding how high to go would require “judgment and humility.”

 Trump has repeatedly criticized the Fed, and Powell specifically, for raising interest rates too quickly.
 In an interview with The Washington Post on Tuesday, the president said the Fed was a “much bigger problem than China.”